OrianaVenture/VentureValheim/LocationReset/README.md

 * Resetting ground locations can potentially remove pickables around a location that are not respawned like stones, branches, or berry bushes.
 * If you move very fast (or admin fly) through an area you may see locations change as they regenerate, especially noticeable in the plains.
 If you move too fast through an area while triggering a reset you can cause item duplication.
 * Some items are not respawned like black forest barrels, boulders, and mistlands giant mineables.
 I could not find an easy way to identify these items without also destroying trees and rocks.
 * Item duplication should not happen, but is possible if timing conditions are right.
-If you see only a few parts of locations being duplicated you do not need to be concerned or report it as a bug since it is likely not consistently reproducible.
-However, if an entire location is being duplicated then please report the problem.
+If you can consistency reproduce duplication issues please report the problem.
 * When a new zone or location is loaded there is an expected small lag spike.
 This happens in vanilla already, but might also be noticeable when this mod is performing a reset.

 ### Other Mod Support